 - 10. Sapporo Kaniya Kyoto King crab, snow crab, and more!

-1. Souhonke Yudofu Okutan Kiyomizu: A Yudofu Spot Over 300 Years Old!
+1. Souhonke Yudofu Okutan Kiyomizu: This Restaurant with a Gorgeous Japanese Garden is Over 300 Years Old!

 Okutan is especially known for its yudofu (hot tofu).
 Using carefully selected soybeans, the tofu is handmade in the restaurant’s kitchen and has a smooth texture and rich soybean flavor.
 The lunchtime “Okimari Hitotori” (3,300 yen, tax included) features tofu, skewered tofu, sesame seed tofu, tempura, etc. is popular.